dsgrid/dsgrid/docs/source/md/data_format.md

 - Stores sectoral scaling factors as single numbers and other scaling factors of similar nature
 - Can be looked up by xxx

+### Time zones
+<span style="color:red"> TODO: need to provide a note about time zone formatting in Spark and how it strips out the time zone and converts it to UTC by default.
+If you open up the parquet data outside of spark, the time zone will be UTC time (which may be different then the `Time Dimension`) </span>